ibkamara0/Covid19-vs-Mother-Nature/README.md

 ![web scraping](https://github.com/ibkamara0/Covid19-vs-Mother-Nature/blob/master/web%20scraping.gif)

 ### Data Cleaning
-Automated the recieving of the weather information and integrated with the data from the csv, to create a data frame that stored the Date, High Temperature, Low Temperature, and Average Temperature, and Number of Cases, for different areas.
+First, I automated the process of recieving of the weather information and integrated it with the data from the csv, to create a data frame that stored the Date, High Temperature, Low Temperature, and Average Temperature, and Number of Cases, for different areas.
 Then I normalized the data so that we can visualize different areas on the same scale

 Created a dataframe that stored the increase in confirmed cases as percentage with its' respective temperature.
 The temperature would be relative to the increase in cases the week after.